syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Layout.md

 {% endhighlight %}
 {% endtabs %}

+N> Setting `ColumnCount` to SfDataForm does not arrange the elements in a group according to the column count.To set ColumCount for DataFormGroupItem refer [here](https://help.syncfusion.com/xamarin-android/sfdataform/layout?cs-save-lang=1&cs-lang=csharp#loading-different-layout-for-group)

 When the label position is Left, the grid layout is shown as follows:

 ![](SfDataForm_images/LabelLeft.png)